mazzottidr/RNAseq_pipeline_NGS2013/README.md

 MSU NGS2013 Summer Course

-Please run each command replacing the <   > parts with your files or paths to files Feel free to look inside each shell script to figure out what they are doing!
+Please run each command replacing the <   > parts with your files or paths to files

+Feel free to look inside each shell script to figure out what they are doing!

 You may want to run this pipeline with some sample data (RNAseq paired end reads, 4 samples, 10k reads for each pair) from Drosophila.
-In this case, download Drosophila reference transcriptome (Step 4 of this tutorial - look below)
+In this case, download the Drosophila reference transcriptome (Step 4 of this tutorial - look below)

 	curl -O -L ftp://ftp.flybase.net/releases/current/dmel_r5.51/fasta/dmel-all-transcript-r5.51.fasta.gz
 	gunzip dmel-all-transcript-r5.51.fasta.gz